 Traditional data governance supports a single-style, command-and-control approach to governance.
 This creates rigid organizational practices that leave companies unable to adapt to changing circumstances, be those market disruptions or new regulations.

-Unlike traditional data governance, adaptive and analytics data governance is flexible and dynamic.
+Unlike traditional data governance, adaptive data and analytics data governance is flexible and dynamic.
 Teams that embrace adaptive data and analytics governance understand that business situations change frequently and governance approaches must accommodate those changes.
 Adaptive data governance allows organizations to balance constraint and liberty while navigating through change.
 Gartner’s Judah and Remzah illustrate the juxtaposition of traditional and adaptive data and analytics governance in Figure 1 below.

 Therefore, adaptive data governance expands the use and applicability of traditional data governance, promoting flexible decision making and business outcomes.